MISSISSIPPI CODE TITLE 45.

 (c) "Jurisdiction" means any court or locality including any state court, federal court, military court, Indian tribunal or foreign court, the fifty (50) states, the District of Columbia, the Commonwealth of Puerto Rico, Guam, American Samoa, the Northern Marianna Islands or the United States Virgin Islands, and Indian tribes that elect to function as registration jurisdictions under Title 1, SORNA Section 127 of the Adam Walsh Child Safety Act.

-(d) "Permanent residence" means a place where the person abides, lodges, or resides for a period of fourteen (14) or more consecutive days.
+(d) "Permanent residence" means a place where the person abides, lodges, or resides for a period of fourteen (14) or more aggregate days in a (6) month period.

 (e) "Registration" means providing information to the appropriate agency within the time frame specified as required by this chapter.